Table of Contents Contents

 If you are already a day trader, you have heard of the superficial loss rule or what is also known as the “30-day rule”.
 This is the most important rule when it comes to day trading in Canada.
 The reason this is called the “30-day rule” is that it applies to 30 days from the date of sale and 30 days after.
 If a capital loss happens during this period of time, they call this a superficial loss, and you are unable to claim it on your taxes.
 The reason this rule is in place is so the seller does not trigger a capital loss after they sell to then rebuy immediately.

 The superficial loss rule is the rule CRA uses to help with claiming capital gains and losses and what you are able to claim.
 The rest is based on your investment income and what tax bracket you fall into.
-It is important to also remember, that while day trading income is allowed to be invested day trading income into TFSAs and RRSPs (Registered Retirement Savings Plan) as long as you claim it, depending on how much you invest into those accounts, you do run the risk of the interest earned on those amounts being taxed as well.
+It is important to also remember that while day trading income is allowed to be invested day trading income into TFSAs and RRSPs (Registered Retirement Savings Plans) as long as you claim it, depending on how much you invest into those accounts, you do run the risk of the interest earned on those amounts being taxed as well.

 Pattern Day Trader Rule